 At the end of the course, collect everything into 1 document, saved as a Portable Document Format (PDF).
-In addition to the specific steps of the program from each module, write up your final recommendations exactly as you would for a client.
 You can use the provided spreadsheets and case studies from the course as a template for this.
 However, you can only upload 1 file.
 If you created additional files, such as a spreadsheet, you can link to those from within the uploaded file.
 You have full discretion over exactly how you present the program.
 Imagine you're a client receiving your program: does it contain everything you need to get started on your fitness journey?

 The programs should follow the spirit of the course guidelines.
 Since program design is part science and part art, for many aspects of a program there are no hard right or wrong answers.
 As long as your choices are reasonable, you will pass.
-If your choices are clearly unreasonable or not in line with the course recommendations, we may deduct up to 50% points from your exam score.
+If your choices are clearly unreasonable or not in line with the course recommendations without clear justification, we may deduct up to 50% points from your exam score.